Atlantic City, NJ Commercial Driver DUI Lawyer Helps Clients Avoid Significant DWI Penalties

-Laws You Must Know When Charged with DWI in New Jersey
+Laws You Must Know When Charged with DUI or DWI in Atlantic County

 - Field sobriety tests can be administered only under certain circumstances – after an accident or when the driver is suspected of using a controlled dangerous substance or being under the influence of alcohol.